-In this article, we’ll show you how to use Google Search Console.
-By the end of the guide, you’ll be able to navigate your way through the tool and learn awesome ways to skyrocket your site’s performance.
+In this article, we’ll show you our top Google Search Console SEO hacks.
+By the end of the guide, you’ll be able to navigate your way through the tool and learn valuable ways to skyrocket your site’s performance.

 What is Google Search Console?

-Google Search Console (GSC), previously known as Google Webmaster Tool, is a free tool that lets you see how Google views your website and places it in the search results.
+Google Search Console (GSC), previously known as Google Webmaster Tools, is a free set of tools that helps you monitor, maintain, and troubleshoot your site’s presence in Google’s search results.

 Using Google Search Console, you can optimize your site to improve your search engine rankings and boost your organic performance.

 That said, don’t confuse GSC with Google Analytics.

 What’s the difference between Google Analytics and Google Search Console?

 Google Analytics is a reporting tool that helps you understand how visitors interact and behave on your website.
 On the other hand, Google Search Console is a tool for tracking your site’s performance on search engines.

 Since both tools are by Google, many people think they’re the same.
 However, they’re used for different purposes.